-Many companies offer case management solutions and with such a saturated market it can be difficult to recognize which system is right for you.
+Many companies offer case management solutions and with such a saturated market it can be difficult to decide which system is right for you.
 One system will complement your processes whereas another will replace them.

 A centralized database is the defining feature of a great case management system.
 Anything you put into the system, whether it’s a case note, audio or video file, report, graph, task, deadline or the accused’s contact information, is stored in one central repository that’s safe, secure and searchable.